 Malcesine is a beautiful town on the shores of Italy’s largest lake – Lago di Garda.

 It’s perched on a small promontory crowned by a medieval castle.
 Behind it stands Monte Baldo – a tall solid mountain where rare flowers bloom.
-In front of it stretch the sparkling blue waters of the lake.
+In front of it stretch the lake’s sparkling blue waters.

 A great destination for a day trip or a longer holiday on the shores of Lake Garda, Malcesine has a lot to offer in terms of things to do and sights to see.
 The town is especially appealing to those seeking beauty, curious landmarks, and immersion in the Italian way to be.